 Rhodoxis White Sandy

 A mutant of Rhodoxis Sandy with white flowers.
-Growing and flowering well for a very long time.
+Growing and flowering well.

 Rhodoxis White Stars